Coherence, directed by James Ward Byrkit (2013).

 Coherence is a multiverse science-fiction story.
 That reality unfolding is apparently caused by a… yes, a comet.
 If you want an excuse for a multiverse adventure, a comet is probably the worst choice you can make because it’s too close to astrology.
 Why would a small rock cause quantum incoherence, precisely around a particular house in Silicon Valley?
 Having no explanation would be much better than this explanation.
 Furthermore, the comet is used as an excuse for the characters to be nervous and scared when there is a blackout.
 The problem is that the comet sets a theme completely different from multiverse and evil counterparts.
 A comet evokes aliens, an impact, mass extinctions, definitely not evil counterparts waving red glowsticks around.

 There’s nothing wrong in writing in a subgenre that has existed for a long time and is well-established, the problem is that Coherence is not a very memorable example of its genre.
-It spends half its first act spooking its characters and the audience with the comet, the other half of its first act establishing the rules, and then has an acceptable second act establishing that they are all pretty much mixed up.
+It spends half its first act spooking its characters and the audience with the comet, the other half establishing the rules, and then has an acceptable second act establishing that they are all pretty much mixed up.
 The whole unraveling is fun to watch, though predictable, but in the end it can be summed up as: they screwed up because they went into another universe and now they won’t be able to get back.
 I did enjoy how the boxes, numbers and random objects were given a meaning, while at the same time incoherences were made obvious everywhere.
 It was not too explicative but fairly easy to understand.

 All in all, not the hidden gem some say it is.